1-877-929-7245

 Map

-Connect the England of the past and present on a round-trip itinerary from London featuring Shakespearean undertones and memorable perspectives on iconic sites
+Uncover the England of the past and present on a round-trip itinerary from London featuring Shakespearean connections and memorable perspectives on iconic sites

 Royal landmarks and age-old tales pave the course on this week-long English vacation.
-Follow a memorable route beginning and ending in London, visiting destinations like Salisbury and Stratford-upon-Avon along the way.
+Follow a memorable route beginning and ending in London, visiting destinations like Salisbury, Oxford and Stratford-upon-Avon along the way.

 Unforgettable Experiences

-Discover 5,000 years of wonder at Stonehenge, a site whose origins are uncertain yet awe-inspiring, where 13-foot stones stand in an eternal circle overlooking the Salisbury Plains.
+Discover 5,000 years of wonder at Stonehenge, a Neolithic site whose origins are uncertain yet awe-inspiring, where 13-foot stones stand in an eternal circle overlooking Salisbury Plain.

-With an exclusive early access tour, marvel at 300 years of royal heritage while exploring the opulent rooms and well-manicured gardens of Kensington Palace, the London residence of Prince William and Princess Catherine of Wales.
+With an exclusive early-access tour, marvel at 300 years of royal heritage while exploring the opulent rooms and manicured gardens of Kensington Palace, the London residence of Prince William and Princess Catherine.

 Find yourself immersed in colorful gardens and lush displays at the UNESCO World Heritage-listed Royal Botanical Gardens, Kew, home to more than 50,000 plant species.